mr-wellick/stock-market/README.md

-# Welcome to your new React app!
+# A web application allowing you to query a single stock to view its information